 As a meat-lover, I always thought of plant-based meals as nothing but piles of plain greens — before I actually gave it a try.
-However, once I tasted how good these meatless options can be, I realised they’re more than just vegetables, and even found myself actively looking out for these eateries from time to time.
+However, once I tasted how good these meatless options can be, I realised they’re more than just vegetables, and even found myself actively looking out for vegetarian eateries from time to time.
 I also loved that I felt like I was being a little more environmentally friendly while I was eating, if you know what I mean.

 Plus, while it’s common knowledge that veggies are good for health, I daresay most of us still don’t include enough greens in our diets (yes, I’m looking at you!).
 If you’re looking to change that without committing to eating just salads and other leafy greens (while finally sticking to your New Years’ resolution to eat healthy) — or happen to be on the hunt for some unique vegetarian and vegan eats in Singapore, this extensive guide caters to all budgets and tastes.